Leeap83/Movie-Database/README.md

     (a) The user can follow the links in the movie details page to Amazon or Itunes.

 ## Bugs
-- A movie with a really long movie title forces the cards to display with blank spaces.
+- A movie with a really long movie title forces the cards to display with blank card spaces.
+- During the lighthouse audit, the performance and best practice could be improved by the inclusion of a file uploader so that images are properly sized and the would use HTTPS.

 # Deployment